zio/zio/microsite/src/main/tut/datatypes/queue.md

   } yield mapped
 ```

-Note how the `E` type parameter on the resulting queue is now a `String`.
+Note how the `EB` type parameter on the resulting queue is now a `String`.

 ### Queue2#bothWith